De-institutionalisation ! Understanding communities !

 disadvantaged through the adaption.

-Staff are provided by the service provider, or are employed, to
+Staff are provided by the service provider, or are

 provide specialist care, skills development etc. A person may live in a